Making Tax Digital (MTD) is a key part of the government’s plans to make it easier for individuals and businesses to get their tax right.

 + more efficient

-- easier for tax payers to get their tax right
++ easier for tax payers to get their tax right

-Making Tax Digital VAT Timeline
+The Making Tax Digital VAT Timeline

-October 2018 – Open to sole traders and companies (except those which are part of a VAT group or VAT Division) provided they are up to date with their VAT.
+October 2018 – Open to sole traders and companies (except those which are part of a VAT group or VAT Division) provided they’re up to date with their VAT.
 Companies whose customers have had a default surcharge within the last 24 months will be able to join the pilot by the end of October 2018.

 Late 2018 – Private testing begins with partnerships and those customers that trade with the EU.

 Late 2018/early 2019 – Open to other sole traders and companies who are not up to date with their VAT, users of the Flat Rate Scheme and businesses newly registered for VAT that have not previously submitted a VAT return.